 Again, there are two additional state agencies that issue cannabis business licenses.
 If you are a grower and you would like to apply for a CalCannabis cultivation license bond click here.
 If you would like to apply for a California manufactured cannabis bond click here.

-A California cannabis business surety bond form has not yet been approved however we understand the the form is a compliance obligation similar to other commercial surety bond obligations.
-SuretyOne.com is the most agile underwriter of the surety bonds needed by the marijuana industry.
+SuretyOne.com is the most agile underwriter of the surety bonds and insurance coverages needed by the marijuana industry.
 We firmly believe in supporting the availability of cannabinoid products to patients that benefit from them.
 We will consider applications for dispensaries and grow operations in all states where current legislation favors legal marijuana businesses.

 Surety bond application review and quoting are free of charge.
 There is no obligation to purchase.